 We are committed to the power of prayer, and we take seriously the biblical injunction to pray "for kings and all those in authority" (1 Timothy 2:2).

 We believe that immigration policies can and should ensure security for American citizens while demonstrating compassion and affirming the dignity of immigrants.

-For more information on our values and FAQ, visit our election season landing page.
+For more information, read up on our values and FAQ.